The state of the Australian water sector

 - Skills shortages

 - Water markets and pricing

-Readers can download soft copy of the reports below or contact us to receive select hard copies.
-Water sector researchers interested in accessing the survey data for further academic or research purposes can lodge a research proposal with the National Office of the Australian Water Association at link.
+Water sector researchers interested in accessing the survey data for academic or research purposes can lodge a research proposal with the National Office of the Australian Water Association here.